Flamenco/stackeditpro/Features.md

 You can also use the *insert image* button and select *upload image* or *insert image*.

-Finally, you can manage your images using the `/actions/Manage Images` action.
+Finally, you can manage your images using the dialog by invoking the `/actions/Manage Images` action.

 ## Media Management
 *for beta testers*